 Caledonia Golf & Fish Club

-Welcome to the home of one of the Hammock Coast and Myrtle Beach Area’s most highly awarded, rated and ranked courses.
-Listed in most major publications annually including Golf, Golf Digest and Golfweek Magazines since opening in 1994, Caledonia Golf Fish Club has been recognized for its design and incredible beauty.
+Welcome to the home of one of the Hammock Coast, Myrtle Beach and the United States most highly awarded, rated and ranked courses.
+Ranked in all major publications “Top 100” lists annually including Golf, Golf Digest and Golfweek Magazines since opening in 1994, Caledonia Golf Fish Club has been recognized for its design and incredible beauty.
+All are welcome here.

 Caledonia Golf Course Reviews

 From its entrance lined with centuries-old live oaks, its amazing azalea bushes and flower beds, a visit to Caledonia is an exciting visual experience.
 The clubhouse overlooks the marshes and waterways of the Hammock Coast Lowcountry and houses an award winning pro shop and restaurant where golfers and-non-golfers alike enjoy taking in a meal and the tremendous scenery.
 All are Welcome!

 The 6,526-yard, par-70 course has been described as having “18 signature holes,” with the golf course routed around majestic oaks and meandering streams.
 The picturesque 18th hole borders the marshes and a large lake.
 This iconic Par 4 requires a precise tee shot and a challenging second shot: a carry over water onto a green at the foot of the clubhouse, where onlookers may be sitting in rocking chairs, betting on shots’ results.

 Recent News & Updates